Do Mortage lenders Check With HMRC?

-Although the main intention of the scheme is to weed out those trying to defraud the mortgage lenders, a spokesperson for the Council of Mortgage Lenders has said that a pilot of the scheme has “worked both ways”.
+The main intention of the scheme is to weed out those trying to defraud the mortgage lenders.
+However, a spokesperson for the Council of Mortgage Lenders has said that the scheme has “worked both ways”.

-“There are people whose mortgages have been approved because of the checks – they can make lenders more confident” the spokesperson added.
+“There are people whose mortgages have been approved because of the checks.
+They can also make lenders more confident” the spokesperson added.

 Kevin Kinsella Jnr of KinsellaTax says: